noamba/DRX/INSTRUCTIONS_CHANGES_AND_ANSWERS.md

 ### Solution
-Using a more robust database like PostgreSQL would allow **batch upserts**, enabling multiple <br> records to be processed in a single operation. <br>
+Using a more robust database like PostgreSQL would allow **batch upserts**, enabling multiple <br> records to be processed in a single operation.
 This would reduce I/O overhead and improve performance.

 ### Additional TinyDB Limitations
 - Not safe for concurrent access across threads or processes.